concur/developer.concur.com/api-reference/callouts/callouts-application-connectors.markdown

 In the code Concur provides for a sample application connector, credentials are stored in a web configuration file that varies by platform, such as web.xml or web.config.
 However, if you are hosting the connector, you can customize where and how the credentials are stored by customizing HTTPBasicAuth.java or Authentication.cs.

 Concur will not be able to connect to the application connector until a certificate signed by a Certificate Authority (CA) is installed in the application connector.
 If you are hosting the application connector, you will need to install the signed certificate before Concur can access the connector.

-####  Application

-Concur provides a sample application in Java with basic functionality that a more complex connector can be built from.

-Web server configurations vary greatly, so no specific recommendations on server configuration are presented here.
-However, if the client chooses to use the sample connector, the web server must be able to run an application written in JDK 1.6 on Apache Tomcat 6.0.

 ####  Authentication